Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

   The implementations of these classes are in the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) library, and they are designed to be reusable in your applications (Web apps and Web apis).

-  `AddProtectedApiCallsWebApis` subscribes to the `OnTokenValidated` JwtBearerAuthentication event, and in this event, adds the user account into MSAL.NET's user token cache.
+  `AddMicrosoftWebApiCallsWebApi` subscribes to the `OnTokenValidated` JwtBearerAuthentication event, and in this event, adds the user account into MSAL.NET's user token cache.

   `AddInMemoryTokenCaches` adds an in memory token cache provider, which will cache the Access Tokens acquired for the downstream Web API.